MicrosoftDocs/azure-docs/articles/automation/automation-view-update-assessments.md

 In your Automation account, select **Update Management** to view the status of your machines.

 This view provides information about your machines, missing updates, update deployments, and scheduled update deployments.
-In the **COMPLIANCE COLUMN**, you can see the last time the machine was assessed.
-In the **UPDATE AGENT READINESS** column, you can see if the health of the update agent.
-If there's an issue, select the link to go to troubleshooting documentation that can help you learn what steps to take to correct the problem.
+In the **COMPLIANCE** column, you can see the last time the machine was assessed.
+In the **UPDATE AGENT READINESS** column, you can see the health of the update agent.
+If there's an issue, select the link to go to troubleshooting documentation that can help you correct the problem.

 To run a log search that returns information about the machine, update, or deployment, select the item in the list.
 The **Log Search** pane opens with a query for the item selected: